adtzlr/felupe/docs/quickstart.md

 ```

 ## Region
-A region essentially pre-calculates basis functions and derivatives evaluated at every quadrature point of every element.
+A region essentially pre-calculates basis functions and derivatives evaluated at every quadrature point of every cell.
 An array containing products of quadrature weights multiplied by the geometrical jacobians is stored as the differential volume.

 ```python
 region = fe.Region(mesh, element, quadrature)